Head (The Monkees album)

-Head is the sixth studio album by the Monkees, and the soundtrack to the film of the same name.
-Released in 1968, the album primarily consists of musique concrète pieces assembled from the film's dialogue.
-The six new songs encompass genres such as psychedelic music, lo-fi, acid rock and Broadway theatre.
+Head is the sixth studio album by the American pop rock band the Monkees, released in 1968 by Colgems Records, and the soundtrack to the film of the same name.
+The album primarily consists of musique concrète pieces assembled from the film's dialogue, while the six new songs encompass genres such as psychedelic music, lo-fi, acid rock and Broadway theatre.

 Composition

-After the TV series The Monkees was cancelled in Spring of 1968, the band regrouped and wrote the film Head with screenwriter Jack Nicholson, who later coordinated the soundtrack album, editing dialogue excerpts from the film into the album's composition.
+After the TV series The Monkees ended in the Spring of 1968, the band regrouped and wrote the film Head with screenwriter Jack Nicholson, who later coordinated the soundtrack album, editing dialogue excerpts from the film into the album's composition.
 The album approximates the flow of the movie and includes large portions of the dialogue.
-CriterionCast has suggested that the album's composition was influenced by Frank Zappa's Lumpy Gravy album.
-Peter Tork said regarding the album's composition, "[Nicholson] made it different from the movie.
+CriterionCast has suggested that the album's composition was influenced by Frank Zappa's Lumpy Gravy (1968).
+Regarding the album's composition, Peter Tork said, "Nicholson made it different from the movie.
 There's a line in the movie where Zappa says, 'That's pretty white.'
 Then there's another line in the movie that was not juxtaposed in the movie, but Nicholson put them together in the [soundtrack album], when Mike says, 'And the same thing goes for Christmas' [...] that was very important and wonderful that he assembled the record differently from the movie [...]
 It was a different artistic experience."

-PopMatters described Head as "a hypnogogic hallucination of a 60’s pop record" whose composition encompassed musique concrète pieces and six new songs in the genres of psychedelic, Broadway and lo-fi rock.
+PopMatters described Head as "a hypnogogic hallucination of a 60's pop record" whose composition encompassed musique concrète pieces and six new songs in the genres of psychedelic, Broadway and lo-fi rock.
 It was the first Monkees album to not include a song written by Tommy Boyce and Bobby Hart.
-Some of the album showcases the songwriting skills of band members, particularly Peter Tork, whose acid rock song "Long Title: Do I Have to Do This All Over Again" and the "Eastern-flavored" song "Can You Dig It?" were described by AllMusic as being "not only among the best of the six original compositions on the soundtrack, but also among his finest Monkees offerings, period."
+Some of the album showcases the songwriting skills of band members, particularly Tork, whose acid rock song "Long Title: Do I Have to Do This All Over Again?" and the "Eastern-flavored" song "Can You Dig It?" were described by AllMusic as being "not only among the best of the six original compositions on the soundtrack, but also among his finest Monkees offerings, period."

 Release

 In 1986, Rhino Entertainment repressed vinyl record copies of the album.
 In 1994, the album was reissued on compact disc with six bonus tracks, including a live version of "Circle Sky", and an alternate version of "Daddy's Song" featuring Michael Nesmith on vocals instead of Davy Jones.
 In 2010, Rhino reissued the album in a deluxe box set on three compact discs.
 The following year, Rhino Handmade reissued Head on vinyl for the first time since its original 1968 release.
-A bootleg of the album was also released at an unknown date, containing 100 tracks.